XinheLIU/Interview/interview-prepare.md

   * Tell what you are doing, your background story, your goal and value
   * Remember names
   * Rleasant and engaging
-* Techinical Questions - Checklist Approach
+* Techinical Questions - Use a Checklist Approach
   * Deliberate practice